lkdjiin/genit/src/fragments/tutorial.markdown

         a#selected { color:red; }

-Recompile your project with:

-        genit compile

-or its shortcut:

-        genit cc

-and refresh your browser to see what's changed.
+and refresh your browser to see changes.